rpliszka1987/devtheme/README.md

-Space Games Federation
-Wordpress Theme
+Powersimple Dev Wordpress Theme
 Child of Twenty Seventeen
 Breaker of Chain
 Theme of the Andals
-Mother of Dragons
+Mother of Dragoons
+Petrie dish of plugins